yalue/onnxruntime_go/README.md

 )

 func main() {
-    // This line may be optional, by default the library will try to load
+    // This line _may_ be optional; by default the library will try to load
-    // "onnxruntime.dll" on Windows, and "onnxruntime.so" on any other system. ort.SetSharedLibraryPath("path/to/onnxruntime.so")
+    // "onnxruntime.dll" on Windows, and "onnxruntime.so" on any other system.
+    // For stability, it is probably a good idea to always set this explicitly. ort.SetSharedLibraryPath("path/to/onnxruntime.so")

     err := ort.InitializeEnvironment()
     defer ort.DestroyEnvironment()

+    // For a slight performance boost and convenience when re-using existing
-    // To make it easier to work with the C API, this library requires the user
+    // tensors, this library expects the user to create all input and output
+    // tensors prior to creating the session.
+If this isn't ideal for your use
+    // case, see the DynamicAdvancedSession type in the documnentation, which
-    // to create all input and output tensors prior to creating the session. inputData := []float32{0.0, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9}
+    // allows input and output tensors to be specified when calling Run()
+    // rather than when initializing a session. inputData := []float32{0.0, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9}
     inputShape := ort.NewShape(2, 5)
     inputTensor, err := ort.NewTensor(inputShape, inputData)